 Eye on the Goal

 Because culture is also a major factor in the way we think, valid questions should be explored regarding the precise degree culture and language each contribute.
-For instance, von Stutterheim, Andermann, Carroll, Flecken, & Schmiedtová published their findings How Grammaticized Concepts Shape Event Conceptualization In Language Production.
-One portion of the study shows how grammatical constraints leads Germans to focus on goals and endpoints while English speakers focus more on what is actively taking place.
+For instance, von Stutterheim, Andermann, Carroll, Flecken, & Schmiedtová published How Grammaticized Concepts Shape Event Conceptualization In Language Production.
+One portion of their study demonstrates that differences in grammatical structure leads Germans to focus on goals and endpoints while English speakers focus more on what is actively taking place.